-In the hypothetical above, the creditor can contact the California clerk’s office and obtain an exemplified copy of the judgment.
-That document can then be filed with the appropriate Pennsylvania clerk’s office.
-The debtor is then notified of the Pennsylvania filing and the California creditor has now obtained a judgment against the debtor in California, where the creditor originally obtained the judgment, and Pennsylvania.
-The creditor did this without having to incur additional costs and fees that are associated with starting a new lawsuit against the debtor.
-Since the creditor now has a judgment entered in Pennsylvania, the creditor can proceed with enforcing the judgment against the debtor pursuant to Pennsylvania law because the Pennsylvania court now has jurisdiction over the debtor.
+In the hypothetical above, a California creditor can contact the California clerk’s office and obtain an authenticated copy of the judgment and the docket entries.
+A Pennsylvania attorney can file those documents along with a request to enter the judgment with the appropriate Pennsylvania county clerk’s office.
+The debtor is then notified of the Pennsylvania filing and the California creditor now a money judgment against the debtor on file with the California court and the Pennsylvania court.
+The California creditor did this without having to incur additional costs and fees that are associated with starting a new lawsuit against the debtor and the creditor can proceed with post judgment collection remedies in Pennsylvania.

 PENNSYLVANIA POST JUDGMENT COLLECTION REMEDIES